 We want to examine the extent of the increase in factory farming in Ireland and the role that the State’s agricultural policy has played in the move to a more intensive model.

-We will examine specific case studies in the beef, poultry and pig sectors to highlight the animal welfare, health and environmental impacts of intensive practices on farms.
+We will examine specific case studies to highlight the animal welfare, health and environmental impacts of intensive practices on farms.

-We will also talk to health experts and scientists to get an insight into the potential for infectious disease outbreaks related to the intensification of Irish agriculture.
+We will also talk to experts to get an insight into the potential for disease outbreaks related to the intensification of Irish agriculture.

 If you want to make a contribution to help this investigation happen, click the 'Fund This Proposal' button.
 Noteworthy investigations are sourced from and crowdfunded by the public.